strykeforce/deadeye/docs/installation.rst

 Installation
 ************

-This page describes how to prepare a Jetson Nano with Deadeye on it.
-You may install Deadeye on multiple systems such as another Nano, macOS or Linux -- just be sure to give each a different unit ID (A, B, C, etc.).
+This section describes how to prepare a Jetson Nano for Deadeye deployment.
+We deploy the base Linux OS, and prepare the system for automated provisioning in the next section (see :ref:`deployment`).

 .. contents:: Topics